 One way or another, your customers will tell you they aren’t happy.
 Unfortunately, they usually do so by taking their business elsewhere and often after allowing time for you to recognize and address what frustrates them.
 Being proactive and asking, rather than waiting to receive a call from frustrated customers is a much more constructive way to resolve those concerns - for both you and your customers.

-Here are four reasons to ask for negative constructive feedback
+Here are four reasons to ask for negative constructive feedback1.
+Understanding Your Value

 As a business owner you have your own idea of the value you offer your customers, but your perceived value and the value the customer actually receives may not be aligned.
 For example you might think that you are a leader in shipping times and therefore that is your competitive edge but your customers might be receiving frequent order errors.
 That would mean that the speed of shipping might be actually be causing more issues than it would be if more time was taken during the fulfilment process.
 Speaking directly with your customers will ensure you promote the elements of your business your customers value the most.